eparedes90/Dashboard_HumanResourcesAnalytics/README.md

 * READme

 # Ackowledgements
-* data and project statement given by codebasics.io
+* Data and project statement given by codebasics.io